WAN-Solutions/wan24-Core/src/Wan24-Core Docs/articles/Collections.md

 # Collections

+## Ordered dictionary

+The `OrderedDictionary<tKey, tValue>` remembers the order in which items were added, to make them accessable using their index as well.

 ## Concurrent collections

 There are some concurrent collections, which you may want to use.
 They're nothing special, but just ensure thread-safe writinbg operations using `lock`: